John Hepfer: Early life

-John William Hepfer was born in Waynesboro, Pennsylvania, on 9 February 1924, the son of John William and Alice Holtzman Hepner.
+John William Hepfer was born in Waynesboro, Pennsylvania, on 9 February 1924, the son of John William and Alice Holtzman Hepfer.
 He had a sister, Arlene.
 He graduated from Waynesboro Area Senior High School in 1942, and married Janet L. Miller, a fellow member of his high school class.
-They had two sons, John William III and Stephen.
+They had two sons, John William Hepfer III and Stephen Hepfer and two grandchildren Tori Hepfer and John “Jay” William Hepfer IV.

 World War II

 On 30 July 1942, during World War II, Hepfer enlisted in the United States Army Air Corps, and he was commissioned as a second lieutenant through the wartime Aviation Cadet Training Program.
 He flew 44 combat missions as a navigator of Consolidated B-24 Liberator bombers the Southwest Pacific Area, for which he was awarded the Air Medal with six oak leaf clusters.

 Korean War

 After the war ended, he left the Army and resumed his education, earning a Bachelor of Arts degree in mathematics and physics from Bridgewater College in Virginia in 1950.
 That year he was recalled to active duty in the United States Air Force (USAF) due to the outbreak of the Korean War.
 He attended a refresher course for navigators at Ellington Air Force Base in Texas and then one in radar at Mather Air Force Base in California.
 He was then assigned to Randolph Air Force Base in Texas as an instructor for Boeing B-29 Superfortress crews.

 In 1952, Hepfer was selected to attend the Air Force Institute of Technology at Wright-Patterson Air Force Base in Ohio, where he earned a Bachelor of Science degree in electrical engineering.
 After graduating in 1953, he stayed on at Wright, where he worked in the Communications and Navigation Laboratory on Doppler radars, automatic star trackers and inertial guidance systems, and he was the project officer for the guidance and control system of the Navaho cruise missile.